-This is where Content Marketing (CM) comes in.
+This is where content marketing comes in.
 This is the way to keep your business thriving.
-We say that not only because it’s our bread and better, but because it works.
+We say that not only because it’s our bread and butter, but because it works.
 We’ve covered this before in a previous post, but it bears repeating:

 “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”

 Here, I wanted to highlight the bolded words, because those are the key components to replicate the face-to-face effect of trust building.
-By offering valuable content and a consistent approach you will facilitate similar effects to that personal talk at an industry event, minus the awkwardly positioned name tags.
+By offering valuable content and a consistent approach, you'll facilitate similar effects to that personal talk at an industry event, minus the awkwardly positioned name tags.
 Your content here works two-fold:

-1) It’s providing the audience helpful information at no cost, inviting them into your fold.
+1) It provides helpful information to your audience at no cost, inviting them into your fold.
 And it invites them to reach out to you.

 2) It attracts future prospects and partners into learning more about what you’re offering.